 Open space assets across the Council area are in both public and private ownership and the Council manages these through a variety of means.
-Responsibility for the management of open space within East Renfrewshire lies jointly with the Parks and Strategic Services.
+Responsibility for the management of open space within East Renfrewshire lies jointly with Neighbourhood Services and Strategic Services.

-The Parks Service aims to provide quality public parks, open spaces, sport pitches, play spaces, woodlands and cemeteries and provides operational responsibilities and day to day management of these.
+Neighbourhood Services aims to provide quality public parks, open spaces, sport pitches, play spaces, woodlands and cemeteries and provides operational responsibilities and day to day management of these.
 It is responsible for the maintenance of nearly 500 open spaces equating to over 345 hectares.

-The Parks Service has a well-established maintenance regime in place which is carried out on behalf of a number of Services including Planning and Housing and is funded through established revenue budgets.
+Neighbourhood Services has a well-established maintenance regime in place which is carried out on behalf of a number of Services including Planning and Housing and is funded through established revenue budgets.